openshift-pipelines/pipelines-as-code/pkg/provider/gitlab/README.md

 - Report pull request status via comments if no access
 - Get files via APIs
 - Webhook via api token attached to repo secret
+- Auto secret attached for private repo.

 ## TODO

 - Handle paginations.
 - /ok-to-test in threads comments (only top level comment is supported atm)
 - caching API calls for permissions.

+## NOTES

+- since orgs may have subpaths we switch the / to - so we can use it for the pac automatic secret and label.
+Sucks a bit but such is life